mftobin/belly-button-challenge/README.md

 https://plot.ly/javascript/ - I consulted this website for help with formatting my graphs, especially making my bar chart into a horizontal bar chart

 I've never made a GitHub pages site before, so I referenced this website to complete the end of the assignment: https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site

+I had to play around with this a little, because it kept trying to publish my ReadMe as the page instead of my index.html file.